By David Morneau | August 19, 2020

 There is one significant downside to this method, however.
 The content format, intent, and placement of the ads are limited.

-If you want to fully leverage your influencer-generated content (IGC) through Facebook ads, you should repurpose the content and run ads independently from the influencer.
+If you want to fully leverage your influencer-generated content (IGC) through TikTok or Facebook ads, you should repurpose the content and run ads independently from the influencer.
 To do so, make sure that you have agreed on your rights on the content.
 Also, don’t forget to generate ad reporting with the help of third-party tools to know insight of Facebook and other social media ads.

 Themed Pages For Traffic